Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 The monolithic trade-off becomes apparent in operational requirements.
 High-throughput monolithic chains often demand specialized hardware, fast networking, and sophisticated operational expertise.
 As transaction volume grows, validator requirements increase, potentially limiting the number of entities that can practically run full nodes.

 Decentralization in practice exists on a spectrum; there is no crisp threshold for being 'decentralized enough.'
 A pragmatic lens is the cost and coordination required to shut the network down - economically, legally, and operationally.
 In practice, Solana supporters believe the chain is decentralized enough, while Ethereum supporters generally disagree.
-You see effectively the same effect with Bitcoiners, who consider Ethereum too centralized.
+The same effect appears with Bitcoiners, who consider Ethereum too centralized.

 ### Modular Architectures